-Any cost not deductible in one year under section 179 because of this limit can be carried to the next year.
-Special rules apply to a 2015 deduction of qualified section 179 real property that is disallowed because of the business income limit.
-See Special rules for qualified section

-179 real property under Carryover of disallowed deduction, later.
+Any cost not deductible in 1 year under section 179 because of this limit can be carried to the next year.
+Special rules apply to a deduction of qualified section 179 real property that is placed in service by you in tax years beginning before 2016 and disallowed because of the business income limit.
+See Special rules for qualified section 179 real property under Carryover of disallowed deduction, later.